Five channel synchronised installation

 FILMED BY BEVIS BOWDEN

-Other films made with Shona Illingworth include: 216 Westbound |Balnakiel
+Other films made with Shona Illingworth: 216 Westbound | Balnakiel

 excerpt